Query the audit log

 Time details

-When you hover over an option in the Relative time or Time frame section, this section displays the specific time range for that option.
+When you hover over an option in the Relative time or Time frame section, this section displays the exact time range.

 Relative time

 Selects a time period relative to the current time.
-When you hover over an option, you can view the corresponding time range in the Time details section.
+Hover over an option to view the corresponding time range in the Time details section.

 Time frame

 Selects a fixed time frame with a granularity of one minute or more.
-When you hover over an option, you can view the corresponding time range in the Time details section.
+Hover over an option to view the corresponding time range in the Time details section.

 Custom time

 Specifies a custom time range.
-After you enter a custom time range, you must click OK to apply it.
+After you enter a time range, click OK to apply it.

 Note

 The minimum query granularity is one minute.
-If you need second-level precision, log on to the Simple Log Service (SLS) console and use a query and analysis statement to retrieve audit log entries.
+For second-level precision, log on to the Simple Log Service (SLS) console and use a query and analysis statement to retrieve audit log entries.
 For more information, see Quick start for log query and analysis.

 Related APIs